k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 #### Question 1: Jobs Services

-Fabric Jobs is a Fabric utility that can be used to:
+Fabric Jobs is a Fabric utility that is:

-A: Develop new skills and send your resume.
+A: A career development and jobs search tool.

 B: A rich, resilient and scalable mechanism that can be used to run any script or executable.

-C: A tool that creates Instances Groups.
+C: A tool that creates instances groups.

-D: A tool that schedules the creation of Logical Units.
+D: A tool that schedules the creation of LUs.

 (**Solution 1: B**).

 #### Question 2: Jobs Configuration

-To create a new user Job, you need to define:
+To create a new User Job, you need to define:

 A: A method written in Java that is saved as a Utility function in the Fabric Studio.